-Assistance with ADLs, regular meals, housekeeping, and more should all be considered standard for adults in assisted living.
-Connecticut is also one of the states where nursing services are provided in assisted living homes, meaning it’s possible to get medical care in addition to personal care.
+Aiding your loved one with activities of daily living, regular meals, housekeeping should all be considered standard for adults in assisted living.
+Connecticut also allows nursing services to be provided in assisted living homes, meaning it’s possible to get medical care in addition to personal care.
 Someone in need of 24-hour-per-day nursing care, however, may not be admitted.

 In order to be licensed as an Alzheimer’s special care unit, the residence must provide additional services.
-Anyone considering memory care in Connecticut is entitled to a disclosure document with the following information, including important details on how the residence will care for your loved one:
+Anyone considering memory care in Connecticut is given a document with the following information:

-– Written statement of the residence’s overall philosophy and mission statement reflecting the needs of people with dementia
+– The residence’s overall philosophy and mission statement reflecting the needs of people with dementia

 – The process of placement within, or transfer from, the unit